yash91sharma/LinkedLens/README.md

 5. The extension will now be installed and ready to use

+6. Click on the LinkedLens icon in your chrome toolbar, then:
+   - Define your categories (what kinds of posts you want to identify)
+   - Select an LLM backend (Ollama, OpenAI API, or Gemini API)
+   - Configure your API keys if using OpenAI or Gemini

-6. If using Ollama as your LLM backend, prepare it to accept requests from the extension:
+7. If using Ollama as your LLM backend, prepare it to accept requests from the extension:
    ```bash
    OLLAMA_ORIGINS=chrome-extension://<your-extension-id> ollama serve
    ```